codyaj/SecuritySystemV2/keypad/docs/design.md

   - **HMAC:** Ensures message integrity and authenticity using a shared secret key.

 ### Data Encryption
-  - **Encrypted Communication:** AES encryption protects all data exchanged between the microcontroller and server.
+  - **Encrypted Communication:** AES128 encryption protects all data exchanged between the microcontroller and server.
+To protect against recognizing patterns in the data sent the nonce is included with the data to always give a unique encrypted output.

 ### Jammer Detection
   - **RSSI Monitoring:** The microcontroller tracks average RSSI and detects sudden drops or unusual fluctuations that may indicate jamming.